kg-construct/rml-cc/section/overview.md

   <c> ex:with ("7" "8" "9") .
 ```

 ### Identifying collections and containers

+#### Without `rr:template`, `rr:constant`, or `rml:reference`

+A gather map thus does not require the presence of a `rr:template`, `rr:constant`, or `rml:reference` property and the resulting collections and containers are thus (partly) identified by the iteration.
+Indeed, such a gather map's `rml:gather` property may include *multi-valued term maps* in its list and such gather map may yield multiple lists or containers.
+In that case, a new unique blank node for each list or container will be generated.
+The number of lists of containers depends on the [strategy](#rml-strategy).

+#### With `rr:template`, `rr:constant`, or `rml:reference`

 If we now provide a template in the object map for identifying a collection/container, then each iteration yields an instance of collection/container whose head node is identified as instructed: